 Well, I made it!
 Twelve difficult months, six-and-a-half of which I was unemployed or underemployed, most of them shrouded by the constant threat of eviction, and not one Three Day Notice or Unlawful Detainer received!
 WOOHOO!!!
 Thanks to friends, family, my own resourcefulness, and many of you incredibly generous readers, I made it through the toughest year of my adult life a little shaken, but in one piece.
 And though I’m still waiting for that first paycheck to see if I can spare a few bucks for some new food before it all goes to rent (though Santa was very generous and gave me some Grocery Outlet gift cards for Christmas, which will definitely help), I can’t help but feel lighter & brighter already.
 Next year is bound to be better than this one was, and I’m really looking forward to the opportunities it will bring.

 But first things first.
-I had to figure out what to feed myself during these last paltry weeks, and with my bare bones staples dwindling, that task was more of a challenge than usual.
+I had to figure out what to feed myself during these last paltry weeks, and with my bare-bones staples dwindling, that task was more of a challenge than usual.
 I’ve done alright, though.
-I’ve enjoyed some old bare bones recipes like my Farro & Red Beans with Caramelized Onions, plenty of eggs, and even whipped up some Fiesta Corn & Potato Chowder to take away some of the chill in the air.
+I’ve enjoyed some old bare-bones recipes like my Farro & Red Beans with Caramelized Onions, plenty of eggs, and even whipped up some Fiesta Corn & Potato Chowder to take away some of the chills in the air.
 And because it just keeps getting colder and I have the perfect excuse to enjoy soup, soup, and more soup, I decided I would make…. more soup.
 But exactly what the heck would I be able to make with so few supplies?

 Just goes to show that a little effort and plenty of patience with one’s paltry kitchen contents can go a heck of a long way to make sure one eats as well as one deserves.